Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Model: ERM with Convex Losses

 \section{Model: ERM with Convex Losses}

 In this section, we formally introduce the \emph{Empirical Risk Minimization (ERM)} problem that serves as the foundational model of our study.
-We assume basic familiarity with functional analysis and variational analysis; a detailed mathematical background is provided in Appendix~\ref{app:useful_math_tools}.
-Specifically, we consider a general ERM setting with an input space $\cX$ and an output (or prediction) space $\cY \subset \RR^d$.
+Specifically, we consider a general ERM setting with an input space $\cX$ and an scalar output (or prediction) space $\cY=\RR$.
 A predictor is defined as a mapping $f: \cX \to \cY$, and the dataset is denoted by $\cD = \{(x_i, y_i)\}_{i=1}^n$.

 In the \emph{fixed-design} setting, the covariates $\{x_i\}_{i=1}^n$ are treated as fixed, and $y_i$ is sampled independently from some unknown conditional distribution $\PP(\cdot|x_i)$. whereas in the \emph{random-design} setting, both $(x_i, y_i)$ are random.
-In this paper, \textbf{we focus on fixed-design exclusively}.
+In this paper, \textbf{we focus on fixed-design}.
 The population-level objective in fixed-design is given by

 The empirical counterpart, corresponding to the ERM estimator, is defined as